-The shoulder is one of the most mobile joints in the body.
-Unfortunately, this increase in movement reduces its stability making it more susceptible to injury.
-There are four main muscles that move the shoulder and are collectively known as the rotator cuff.
-These surround a number of bones known as the clavicle, scapula and humerus.
-There is a small space between the cuff and the clavicle contains a nerve and subacromial bursa.
-When the shoulder function gets impaired from either trauma or repetitive movements, this gap can reduce and cause pinching on the nerve and swelling of the bursa.
+Being one of the most mobile joints in the body makes the shoulder more susceptible to injury.
+The rotator cuff, the four main muscles that move the shoulder, surround a number of bones known as the clavicle, scapula and humerus.
+Between the cuff and the clavicle is a nerve and subacromial bursa (cavity) and when the shoulder function gets impaired from either trauma or repetitive movements, this gap can reduce and cause pinching on the nerve or swelling of the bursa.

 Biceps tendinopathy creates pain usually in the front of the shoulder and is caused by the biceps tendon becoming inflamed.
 Inflammation can be from a trauma or can be from repetitive strain.

 Adhesive Capsulitis (Frozen Shoulder)

-Frozen Shoulder has three stages.
-The initially stage involves a lot of pain and not much stiffness, then the second stage involves equal amounts of stiffness and pain and the final stage is mainly stiffness with little pain.
-This condition can be self-limiting and can last up to two years.
-It can start for apparently no reason, after trauma or after surgery.
+A frozen shoulder has three stages, the first involving a lot of pain and not much stiffness, the second stage involves equal amounts of stiffness and pain and the final stage, mainly stiffness with little pain.
+This condition can be self-limiting and can start after trauma or after surgery.

 Symptoms: Pain and stiffness is experienced around the shoulder joint with a restriction of all shoulder movement.
 You are unable to reach above your head.

 Treatment: Using conservative treatment involving mobilisation, can improve the range of motion.
 Massage and exercise, along with lifestyle advice, will also help deal with the condition.

 Prognosis: Frozen shoulder can take between 4 months - 3 years to improve and will be dependant on sticking to exercise regimes and adhering to lifestyle changes.